BlackIQ/Ashley/README.md

 > Make a costume user .
 This is an example .

-- Now you need to clone Ashley and install liba
+- Now you need to clone Ashley and install libs

 ```
 git clone https://github.com/BlackIQ/Ashley && cd Ashley